Dr. R. Lorraine (Laurie) Bernotsky

 Margo assists the Office of the Provost in preparing oral remarks, as well as developing ideas and writing content for newsletters, reports, and correspondence.
 She also is on the staff of the Office of the President and helps that office with writing and research projects.

-Allison is responsible for providing administrative support to the Office of the Executive Vice President and Provost.
+Megan is responsible for providing administrative support to the Office of the Executive Vice President and Provost.
 She works closely with the College Deans Offices and Human Resources to handle such faculty items as new hire contracts, evaluations, travel forms, and retirement, resignation and leave notices.
 She maintains the Provost's calendar, coordinates the Annual Faculty Service Recognition Event, and provides support to the Tenure and Promotion committee.

 Administrative Assistant to the Vice Provost and Assistant Provost